 Scope and Content

-The James C. Bonner Papers contain 25.5 cubic feet of eight series of forty-four file boxes, plus two individual oversized boxes containing maps, posters and Confederate and German currency.
+The James C. Bonner Papers contain 25.5 cubic feet of eight series of 44 file boxes, plus two individual oversized boxes containing maps, posters and Confederate and German currency.
 The materials span the years from 1811-1984, with the most concentration in the years 1930 - 73.
-Contents include published and unpublished manuscripts written by Dr. Bonner, drafts of his journal articles, photographs, scrapbooks, genealogical material, awards, nineteenth century letters, Civil War materials and newspaper clippings of events in areas of professional and personal interest.
+Contents include published and unpublished manuscripts written by Dr. Bonner, drafts of his journal articles, photographs, scrapbooks, genealogical material, awards, 19th century letters, Civil War materials and newspaper clippings of events in areas of professional and personal interest.

 The arrangement within each series is in basic chronological order.
 Series 1 Boxes 1-9 concentrate mainly on personal correspondence.
 The highest concentration of correspondence is with his parents and his wife.
 The other part is with other family members and acquaintances.

 Series 2 Boxes 1-7 consist mainly of Dr. Bonner's professional correspondence and correspondence with his publishers, Southern Historical Association, and personnel data on faculty members while he was Chairman of Faculty data updates at the Woman's College of Georgia.